NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

     transform from hillshading.
 Default: ``--inlier-threshold 100
     --ransac-iterations 10000 --ransac-constraint similarity``.

+--initial-transform-ransac-params <num_iter factor (default: 10000 1.0)>
+    When computing an initial transform based on hillshading, use this number of RANSAC iterations and outlier factor.
+A smaller factor will reject more outliers.

 --match-file
     Compute an initial transform from the source to the reference point cloud using manually selected point correspondences (obtained for example using stereo_gui).
 The type of transform can be set via ``--initial-transform-from-hillshading string``.

---initial-transform-ransac-params <num_iter factor (default: 10000 1.0)>
-    When computing an initial transform based on hillshading, use this number of RANSAC iterations and outlier factor.
-A smaller factor will reject more outliers.
+    It may be desired to change ``--initial-transform-ransac-params`` if it rejects as outliers some manual matches.

 --fgr-options
     Options to pass to the Fast Global Registration algorithm, if